Fall Cleanup: Plant Placement and Pesky Problems

-True Sages (Salvia spp.) form the largest genus in the mint family and may contain up to 900 species in a wide variety of environments, including hot desert lands, humid coastal planes and cool mountain settings.
+True Sages (Salvia spp.) form the largest genus in the mint family and may contain up to 900 species in a wide variety of environments, including hot desert lands, humid coastal plains, and cool mountain settings.
 Growing a particular species in the wrong yard location or climate can make it less vigorous and more susceptible to problems, including attacks by insects and fungi.

 That said, Salvias are known for their hardiness and adaptability.
-Aside from resisting disease and predators, they often show a mulish penchant for thriving in USDA plant hardiness zones for which they aren’t recommended.
+Aside from resisting disease and predators, they often show a mulish penchant for thriving in USDA Plant Hardiness Zones for which they aren’t recommended.

 Becoming Savvy About Salvias

 Cleanup can involve moving or even saying goodbye to a favorite Salvia.
 You may become aware that a plant you selected is wrong for the temperatures and conditions of your region.
-The best solution may be to do some research and replace it with another, more Zone-appropriate species in the next growing season.
-Or it may become apparent that you need to relocate an ailing Salvia to a sunnier or shadier yard location.
+The best solution may be to do some research and replace it with another, more zone-appropriate species in the next growing season.
+Or it may become apparent that you need to relocate an ailing sage to a sunnier or shadier yard location.

 Fall Upkeep by Species

 Although Salvia species share a number of characteristics, such as long bloom times and fragrant foliage, their upkeep and success may depend on you understanding their differences.
 For example:

 • Bog Sage (Salvia uliginosa) tolerates damp roots, but most Salvias prefer dry, well-drained soil.
 Autumn upkeep of these drier species may include digging in extra organic matter, builder's sand, and peat to keep water from getting trapped around roots and freezing.